markuspluna/OBXwhitepaper/Whitepaper.md

 1. **Currency Stabilization Use Case:**
 A primary concern for cryptocurrency holders is volatility.
 OptionBlox enables users to utilize financial derivatives to hedge against cryptocurrency volatility.

    Latera is a personal investor.
 He has read about the high-interest rates bitcoin (BTC) savings accounts offer, and would like to open one.
 However, the volatility of cryptocurrency is a major deterrent.
-He comes across a tool called OptionBlox that allows him to enter into a future contract guaranteeing him an exchange rate of 1BTC:$8000USD in 1 year time.
+He comes across a tool called OptionBlox that allows him to enter into a future contract guaranteeing him an exchange rate of 1BTC:$8000USD in 1 year's time.
 He enters into the contract and opens a savings account with his BTC.

 2. **Developing Country Use Case:**
 Investors in developing countries often do not have efficient global market access.
 They lack access to local brokers, international brokers often do not allow them to open accounts, it can be hard for them to obtain foreign currency, and governments can have regulations to prevent investing in foreign assets.
 OptionBlox allows parties to create derivatives on Stellar’s ledger and sell them to investors in developing countries, circumventing these obstacles.